Why Do I Use Tencel Fabric?

 I have chosen to use Tencel, which is man-made and originates from trees—primarily birch, beech, spruce, and eucalyptus —that are then manufactured into fibre.

 Tencel fabrics are a fantastic eco-friendly option for my designs.
 They are super soft, breathable, wick away moisture, durable, and wash amazing—perfect for my style.
-However, they also use less water and chemicals in the manufacturing process.
+They also use less water and chemicals in the manufacturing process, making them a fabulous eco-friendly choice.

 The certified biobased fibres are manufactured using an environmentally responsible production process.
 Manufacturers take the wood pulp from these trees, dissolve it with a chemical solvent, and then push it through an extruder to form the fibres.